 Everyone wants to be happy.
 It’s such a strong, deeply rooted desire that we rarely even think about it.
 However, if we observe our actions carefully, we realize that the motivation behind them is the desire to be happy.
-We form relationships or change jobs with the expectation of increased happiness.
+In our search for happiness, we form relationships or change jobs.
 We buy the latest gadget or travel around the world for the same reason.
 And we even get married, have children, and adopt pets, fully expecting that our commitments will pay off with a full and satisfying life.

 The Pleasure Cycle

 Purchasing things is an example of our endless search for happiness.
 If you’ve ever gotten a shiny new car, you understand.
 There’s a certain anticipation of getting a new car right off the lot or special-ordered.
 You may think about it for weeks before it arrives, looking forward to its smell, perfect performance, and sparkling shine.
 However, a few weeks after its arrival, you find yourself forgetting about it.
 The sense of happiness is already dissipating.
 The new-car smell fades, it gets its first ding, and regular maintenance costs begin.
 Someday the car is old and needs to be replaced.
 The cycle begins again.
 It’s the same cycle that happens with everything we have and do: anticipation, experience of happiness, decline and disappearance of pleasure.

 Physical objects like cars, clothing, or jewelry—or experiences like careers, vacations, or relationships—can’t give us lasting happiness or contentment.
 That’s because all these things are impermanent.

 The Search for Happiness and the Secret of the Calm Mind